Minimal genera of open 4-manifolds: Introduction

-The origin of the present paper is the remaining result in \cite{GS}, i.e., Theorem~9.4.29(b).
-For this, we assume that $X$ is orientable, ${\rm H}_2(X)$ is nonzero, and there is a proper Morse function $X\to[0,\infty)$ whose indices are all $\le 2$.
+The origin of the present paper is the remaining result in \cite{GS}, ie Theorem~9.4.29(b).
+For this, we assume that $X$ is orientable, ${\rm H}_2(X)$ is nonzero, and there is a proper Morse function $X\to[0,\infty)$ with indices at most 2.
 (Throughout the text, we use homology with integer coefficients except where otherwise specified.)
 These hypotheses allow us to access the adjunction inequality via Stein surfaces and Freedman theory.
 The theorem concludes that $X$ admits (at least countably) infinitely many isotopy classes of smooth structures (realizing the unique stable isotopy class).
-Over the past few years, the author has expanded this method in various directions (previously unpublished).
-Recently, Akbulut and Yasui \cite{AY}, \cite{Y} have applied related techniques to distinguish infinite families of smoothings on compact 4-manifolds with boundary, with arbitrarily large finite subfamilies admitting Stein domain structures.
-(Their examples are constructed with finitely many handles, whereas the examples in the present paper come from infinite constructions involving Casson handles, as is typical of noncompact smooth 4-manifold constructions.)
+Over time, the author expanded this method in various directions (previously unpublished).
+Recently, Akbulut and Yasui \cite{AY}, \cite{Y} have applied related techniques to distinguish infinite families of smoothings on compact 4--manifolds with boundary, with arbitrarily large finite subfamilies admitting Stein domain structures.
+(Their examples are constructed with finitely many handles, whereas the examples in the present paper come from infinite constructions involving Casson handles, as is typical of noncompact smooth 4--manifold constructions.)

-The present paper uses Freedman theory to construct exotic smooth structures, and the adjunction inequality for Stein surfaces to systematically study them via the smoothly embedded surfaces they contain.
-We obtain various new existence theorems:
+The present paper uses Freedman theory to construct exotic smooth structures (smoothings not diffeomorphic to a preassigned one), and the adjunction inequality for Stein surfaces to systematically study these via the smoothly embedded surfaces they contain.
+We obtain various new existence theorems, such as this corollary of Theorems~\ref{inf} and \ref{cantor}:

-\begin{thm} If a smooth, open (not necessarily orientable) 4-manifold admits a proper Morse function $X\to[0,\infty)$ whose indices are all $\le 2$, then it admits an exotic smooth structure. \end{thm}
+\begin{thm} If a smooth, open 4--manifold admits a proper Morse function $X\to[0,\infty)$ with indices at most 2, then it admits an exotic smooth structure.
+It admits infinitely many diffeomorphism types of smoothings if ${\rm H}_2(X)\ne 0$ or $X$ is not a $K(\pi,1)$.
+It admits uncountably many if ${\rm H}_2(X)$ has infinite rank. \end{thm}

-This theorem and the next comprise Theorem~\ref{inf}.
-(A smoothing is {\em exotic} if it is not diffeomorphic to the preassigned one, provided the latter is given.)